4dboard/Proxy-yxorP/docs/classes/MongoDB/Operation/Distinct.md

 * collation (document): Collation specification.

-  This is not supported for server versions < 3.4 and will result in an exception at execution time if used.

 * maxTimeMS (integer): The maximum amount of time to allow the query to run.

 * readConcern (MongoDB\Driver\ReadConcern): Read concern.

-  This is not supported for server versions < 3.2 and will result in an exception at execution time if used.

 * readPreference (MongoDB\Driver\ReadPreference): Read preference.

 * session (MongoDB\Driver\Session): Client session.

-  Sessions are not supported for server versions < 3.6.

 * typeMap (array): Type map for BSON deserialization.